 With any fermented food, there is a chance of mold developing.
 Make sure you dry the carrots thoroughly after washing them and sterilize all the equipment used to make the pickle (except the skillet).
 Also make sure you don't cut down on the amount of oil--it might seem a lot, but remember, each jar of pickles has at least 40-50 servings.
 If the pickle develops mold or smells moldy, discard it immediately.

-- Serve the carrot pickle with roti and a sabzi, like this bhindi ki sabzi or baingan masala.
+With dal and rice or with roti and a sabzi, like this bhindi ki sabzi or baingan masala.
 If you are a sourdough aficionado, check out this amazingly soft roti recipe made with sourdough discard.

-- This is unconventional, but I love stirring a spoonful of this carrot pickle in a salad.
+This is unconventional, but I love stirring a spoonful of this carrot pickle in a salad.
 It adds so much delicious flavor and no dressing required!